What is erosion and why do I care?

 How do I prevent this?

 Poor pond design can lead to erosion issues, so be sure that those digging and designing know what they’re doing!
-Mechanically securing the shoreline has also been used in the past via plant carpets and woven concrete mats.
+To repair a shoreline; mechanically securing it has also been used in the past via plant carpets and woven concrete mats.
 Pre-grown plant carpets are ‘rolled out’ like a carpet to provide near instant shoreline protection.
-These can also be used as part of a shoreline erosion repair.
+A pr measure to apply a now mow zone, also called a buffer zone.
+This is an area along the shore line, where vegetation is never mowed, mowed much less frequently and/or mowed on the highest setting of the mower blade.